 Dlǫ́ʼátsoh had heard the night runners screeching overhead as he sat, complacent, in his burrow.
 While they ran the sky, their tongue was different from those that filled the air in the daytime, and it was on nights such as these when Dlǫ́ʼátsoh swore he could make out some of his own tongue in their cries.
 They were unsettled by something, even more than their usual high-pitched voices implied.
 Dlǫ́ʼátsoh was not one to be roused by the night runners- in his old age, the darkness was even more dangerous for his weakened vision and plump stature.
 But something in the voices of the night runners pulled at his heart.

 Upon squeezing from his burrow, he had noticed an old acquaintance, the Shrew Chį́į́shnézí.
-An unspoken acknowledgment passed between them, their noses twitching at their own rhythm.
+An unspoken acknowledgment passed between them, their noses twitching at their own respective rhythms.
 Though Dlǫ́ʼátsoh was by far the elder of the two, he had enjoyed watching the Shrew grow over the past yearling, and the small, energetic creature had been his connection to the places he no longer had the energy to reach.
 As the two had bonded, Chį́į́shnézí had revealed his true name to the old Groundhog- a sign of trust and goodwill between the Ones.
 Dlǫ́ʼátsoh had many names for the Ones of the forests- the Squirrel, the Opossum, the Rabbit, the Mice, and many others- but they also possessed names for themselves, and when they shared those names with Ones not of their group, it was considered a special event.
 If Chį́į́shnézí’s babies ever shared the name Dlǫ́ʼátsoh with the Groundhog’s chucklings, they would know, somehow, that the Ones once had a bond in their ancestry.
 Unfortunately, Dlǫ́ʼátsoh had no chucklings to share the Shrew’s true name with- and he was old enough to know the Shrew was a forgetful creature, more concerned with making it through their yearlings than remembering true names.
 Still, he had appreciated the the gesture and returned it in kind- there were few special bonds he could make in his waning years.

 Dlǫ́ʼátsoh entered into the small cropping of trees that separated the grassy hill where he made his home, Chį́į́shnézí following close behind.
 The Groundhog knew these trees well, even in the dark, and used his sense of smell to point himself towards the Black River.
 The strange, burnt stench of its waters contrasted with the other smells of summer.
 There was some similarity to the occasional burning of wood or coal, but the smell of the Black River was persistent- it did not swell, nor did it diminish.
 It was always there, and had been so since Dlǫ́ʼátsoh was in his yearling.